Updated on

 You can use your HSA and FSA funds to pay for glasses or contacts at:

-If you have never purchased prescription glasses or contacts before, you should see an eye doctor.
-They will perform a complete eye exam and if applicable, contact lens fitting.
+See an eye doctor if you have never purchased prescription glasses or contacts before.
+They will perform a complete eye exam and, if applicable, contact lens fitting.

 Afterward, they will provide you with one prescription for your glasses and another for your contacts.
 Glasses and contact prescriptions are different.